-Rescuers in India digging for 37 trapped in glacier flood
+Rescuers in India Digging for 37 Trapped in Glacier Flood

-RUDRAPRAYAG, India (AP) — Rescuers in northern India were working Monday to rescue more than three dozen power plant workers trapped in a tunnel after part of a Himalayan glacier broke off and sent a wall of water and debris rushing down the mountain.
+Rescuers in northern India were working Monday to rescue more than three dozen power plant workers trapped in a tunnel after part of a Himalayan glacier broke off and sent a wall of water and debris rushing down the mountain in a disaster that has left 18 people dead and 165 missing.

+- Rescuers were working to rescue 37 power plant workers trapped in a tunnel

+- Authorities fear many more are dead and were searching for bodies downstream using boats

-More than 2,000 members of the military, paramilitary groups and police have been taking part in search-and-rescue operations in the northern state of Uttarakhand after Sunday's disaster, which has killed at least 11 people, left more than 150 others missing and damaged dams and homes downstream.
+More than 2,000 members of the military, paramilitary groups and police have been taking part in search-and-rescue operations in the northern state of Uttarakhand after Sunday's flood, which destroyed one dam, damaged another and washed away homes downstream.

 Officials said the focus was on saving 37 workers who are stuck inside a tunnel at one of the affected hydropower plants.
-Excavators had been brought in the help with the efforts.
+Excavators had been brought in the help with the efforts to reach the workers, who have been out of contact since the flood.

 “The tunnel is filled with debris, which has come from the river.
 We are using machines to clear the way,” said H. Gurung, a senior official of the paramilitary Indo Tibetan Border Police.

-Authorities fear many more to be dead and were searching for bodies downstream using boats.
+Authorities fear many more are dead and were searching for bodies downstream using boats.
 They also walked along river banks and used binoculars to scan for bodies that might have been washed downstream.

 A hydroelectric plant on the Alaknanda was destroyed, and a plant under construction on the Dhauliganga was damaged, said Vivek Pandey, an Indo Tibetan Border Police spokesman.
 Flowing out of the Himalayan mountains, the two rivers meet before merging with the Ganges River.